paraspell/docs/docs/contribution-guidelines.md

 # 🛠️ Contributing to `xcm-tools`

+# ⚠️ BUG BOUNTY IS CURRENTLY BEING RESTRUCTURALIZED TO PREVENT AI AGENTS FROM OPENING MULTIPLE ISSUES AND PRS.

 Thank you for your interest in contributing to `xcm-tools`!
 We run an open Bug Bounty Program that rewards contributors for reporting and fixing bugs in the project.